Multiple patterning: EUV multiple patterning possibilities

 EUV layout splitting due to different illuminations.
 This layout consists of vertical and horizontal lines requiring two different illuminations optimized for each, since the horizontal layout includes wider lines and spaces.
 Consequently, the layout needs to be split, even for EUV lithography.
 Furthermore, additional cut exposures are preferred for the gaps between line tips (circled).

 Although EUV has been projected to be the next-generation lithography of choice, it could still require more than one lithographic exposure, due to the foreseen need to first print a series of lines and then cut them; a single EUV exposure pattern has difficulty with line end-to-end spacing control.
 In addition, the line end placement is significantly impacted by photon shot noise.

 The existing 0.33 NA EUV tools are challenged below 16 nm half-pitch resolution.
 Tip-to-tip gaps are problematic for 16 nm dimensions.
 Consequently, EUV 2D patterning is limited to >32 nm pitch.
 Recent studies of optimizing the EUV mask features and the illumination shape simultaneously have indicated that different patterns in the same metal layer could require different illuminations.
 On the other hand, a single exposure only offers a single illumination.

-For example, in a cross-pitch source-mask optimization for 7nm node, for 40-48 nm pitch and 32 nm pitch, the quality as determined by the normalized image log slope was insufficient (NILS<2), while only 36 nm pitch was barely satisfactory for bidirectional single exposure.
+For example, in a cross-pitch source-mask optimization for 7 nm node, for 40-48 nm pitch and 32 nm pitch, the quality as determined by the normalized image log slope was insufficient (NILS<2), while only 36 nm pitch was barely satisfactory for bidirectional single exposure.

 The underlying situation is that EUV patterns may be split according to different illuminations for different pitches, or different pattern types (e.g., staggered arrays vs. regular arrays).
 This could apply to line-cutting patterns as well as contact/via layers.
 It is also likely more than one cut would be needed, even for EUV.

 At the 2016 EUVL Workshop, ASML reported that the 0.33 NA NXE EUV tools would not be capable of standard single exposure patterning for the 11-13 nm half-pitch expected at the 5 nm node.
 A higher NA of 0.55 would allow single exposure EUV patterning of fields which are half the 26 mm x 33 mm standard field size.
 However, some products, such as NVIDIA's Pascal Tesla P100, will be bisected by the half-field size, and therefore require stitching of two separate exposures.
 In any case, two half-field scans consume twice as much acceleration/deceleration overhead as a single full-field scan.

 Stochastic defects, including edge placement error, also entail double (or higher) patterning for contacts/vias with center-to-center distance of 40 nm or less.